 - have completed the required training in research supervision.

 First-Time HDR Supervisors

-In the event that this is not possible (for example if a mentor is not available within the relevant discipline), a first-time supervisor may apply in writing to the Director of Research to be considered for eligibility as principal supervisor, stating reasons for this consideration.
+In the event that this is not possible (for example if a mentor is not available within the relevant discipline), a first-time supervisor may apply in writing to the Graduate Research School to be considered for eligibility as principal supervisor, stating reasons for this consideration.
 These reasons may include one or more of the following: